Writing Tips: 251 - 260

 Steve Sorensen also commented about the tip: See if you think this

-answer is credible: Both "credible" and "creditable"
+answer is credible: Both "credible" and "creditable" are adjectives,

 so both should be used to modify nouns (or pronouns).
 Both sound